Meats and Sausages

 Chinese Sausages

 Pork meat makes the best sausages and Chinese love pork.
 There is a saying that their love of pork prevented them from converting to Islam.
-A pig is one of the 12 animals in Chinese Zodiac calendar.
-Although most Chinese sausages are made mainly of pure pork, other meats such as beef, chicken, duck or mutton are often added.
+A pig is one of the 12 animals in the Chinese Zodiac calendar.
+Although most Chinese sausages are made of pure pork, other meats such as beef, chicken, duck, or mutton are often added.
 Pig liver or duck liver are usually added to liver sausages.
-It is generally accepted that Chinese were making sausages already 2000 years ago.
+It is generally accepted that the Chinese were making sausages already 2000 years ago.
 Any reliable information about making sausages in China dates back to the fifth century and some of the techniques are still being used today.
-Like in other countries there is not one universally followed sausage recipe, but rather each region of the country develops its own variation even though that the name may remain the same.
+Like in other countries, there is not one universally followed sausage recipe, but rather, each region of the country develops its own variation even though the name may remain the same.
 The Chinese name for sausages is “Lap Cheong” which means the “winter stuffed intestine” or “waxed intestine” because “cheong” not only means “intestine” but also “sausage”.
 This sausage is normally dried in air or over slow burning fire.
 The sausage is used as an ingredient in many dishes in some parts of southern China, including Hong Kong and countries in Southeast Asia.
-It is for example, used in fried rice, noodles and other dishes.
-Chinese sausage formulations are unique, based on a long tradition.
-Ingredients such as soy sauce and sugar are added to the sausages in very high levels.
+It is, for example, used in fried rice, noodles, and other dishes.
+Chinese sausage formulations are unique and based on a long tradition.
+Ingredients such as soy sauce and sugar are added to the sausages at very high levels.
 Chinese rice wines, distilled spirits or even scotch or sherry are commonly added to sausages.
-Traditional Chinese recipes similarly to Italian salamis recipes have been handed down over generations without much understanding of underlying processes.
-They are a result of error and trial procedures; however, they are modified today to comply with safety rules of Chinese Meat Safety Department.
-Sausages are eaten all the year round but consumption is greatest in February during the Chinese New Year.
+Traditional Chinese recipes, similar to Italian salami recipes have been handed down over generations without much understanding of underlying processes.
+They are a result of error and trial procedures; however, they are modified today to comply with the safety rules of the Chinese Meat Safety Department.
+Sausages are eaten all year round but consumption is greatest in February during the Chinese New Year.

 Chinese Dry Sausages